Truth Tropic Language II

 - The Propositional Calculus (from last time)

-- PC Translations(from last time)
+- PC Translations(pdf, from last time)

 Recall the general definition of validity: An argument is valid iff it is impossible for the conclusion to be false when all the premises are true.

 Since the rows of a standard truth table represent all the possibilities, this is equivalent to saying: A PC argument is valid iff on no row of a standard truth table are all the premises true but the conclusion false.
+Equivalently, a PC argument is valid iff on every row of standard truth table where the premises are all true, the conclusion is also true.

 Note that the handout above, PC Entailments and Theorems, gives lots of practice examples of valid arguments (entailments) for you to practice.
 Note also that apart from correctly filling out the truth values for the individual sentence letters--the 'standard' in standard truth table--there is no one right way to proceed.
 You can use temporary columns to keep track of your work, as I do, or you can break expressions apart and put them side by side to be evaluated each in turn, as Gabby neatly showed you how to do.
 What does matter is that clearly indicate those rows on which all the premises are true so as to verify (display) that the conclusion is also true on those rows--therewith demonstrating that it is impossible for the conclusion to be false when all the premises are true, going back to the general definition of validity.